Badruzaman/programmingChallengeProject/README.md

 # Description
-## There web api I have built for doing the challenge
+## Three web api I have built for doing the challenge
-* /api/v1/generatefil for file generate
+* /api/v1/generatefile for file generate
 * /api/v1/getfile  for generated file download
 * /api/v1/objectcount for four types of count

-## detail
+## Detail
-Api /api/v1/generatefile is used for generate a file which size is 2MB and returns an API /api/v1/getfile to be downloaded the generated file and /api/v1/objectcount counts all four types of object already generated
+Api /api/v1/generatefile is used for generate a file which size is 2MB and returns an URL (API) /api/v1/getfile to be downloaded the generated file and /api/v1/objectcount counts all four types of object already generated